surfer2047/flasky/Flask.md

 app = Flask(__name__)
 ```

-The only required parameter to the Flask class is the name of the module or file which is given by the magic variable called __name__ in python.
+The only required parameter to the Flask class is the name of the module or file which is given by the magic variable  name
+called **__name__** in python.

 #Routes and View Functions

 The association between the url and the functions in flask that handle the request is called the route,
 Route mapping is done through the decoraters in python app.route